The gym I go to is only four blocks away from my home.

 I decide it is a treadmill morning and not an elliptical morning.
 My workout decisions are usually made on the fly.
 Supposedly, I’m listening to my body, but sometimes my mind tells me I’m weaker than I really am.
 Will I do weights or just some stretches?
 I’m too late for the morning circuit training class.
 The one I wish I could wake up for, but it is just early enough…

 Today, my mind tells me to do a run, walk, hill climb for 15 minutes.
 I’m coming off a week long cold, so I don’t want to “over do it.”
 Sometimes short workouts feel as good as a long workout.
-Lately, I have been lovely a 30-45 minute workout – or shall I say visit to the gym.
+Lately, it has been a 30-45 minute workout.
 Sometimes the time goes by quickly and others go by slowly.

 Walking back home, I see the crows flying in from their overnight stay at their rookery, for another day of searching for food.
 The rising sun reflects a pinkish-orange glow on low lying clouds.
 Joining the robins are chickadees, gold finch, juncos and pine siskens.
 As I near my house I can here the sweet jingling of my cat’s bell, welcoming me back home and asking for breakfast.